 - We want to trust that our actions are aligned with our ultimate goals, and

 - We want to take action to succeed in ways that are more relevant and effective for the new era in which we live and the evolving marketplaces in which we must compete.

 Accomplishing these will require significant operational enhancements or pivoting in a new direction.

 Individually speaking, pivoting in a new direction could include moving to a forward-thinking competitor, the exploding freelance economy, or to a side-hustle.

 What will not happen is continued “perseverance”; those days are over for Generation X.

-It will be better and more lucrative for all parties to peacefully transfer power when the goal is “win-win”.
+It will be better and more lucrative for all parties to transition together when the goal is “win-win”.

-The only question is whether those currently holding on will be able to break free from conventional thinking and be able to win in the new.
+The only question is whether those currently holding on to the past will be able to break free from conventional thinking and be able to win in the new too.